 Price and availability

-The Acer Predator Triton 500 is shipping from the end of January 2019, with prices starting at around $3000 in the US for the RTX 2080 models.
+The Acer Predator Triton 500 is shipping from the end of January 2019, with prices starting at around $2500 in the US for the RTX 2080 models, which makes it one of the more affordable devices in its class, aside from the Clevo barebones.

 Acer did a great job with the Predator Triton 500, and even if there’s still room for refinements here and there, I’d expect this to be popular in its class in the months to come.